Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Anchored Multiview Varieties

+For the EDD to be relevant in a particular setting, the Euclidean distance has to be a good measurement of distance.
+This is naturally the case for points in $\RR^2$, i.e. an affine patch of $\PP^2$.
+This extends to an affine patch of $\mathcal M_{\mathcal C}$.
+It is perhaps less clear how to best measure distances between lines.
+Recall that we regard $\mathcal L_{\mathcal C}$ as a subset of $(\PP^2)^m$.
+Indeed, we identify image lines with the point that defines its normal vector.
+We choose the Euclidean distance between these normal vectors (in affine patches of $\PP^2$) as our distance between lines.

-Below we present a mathematically rigorous result on the EDDs of the anchored multiview varieties, along with the proofs that are included in the Appendix.
-Using the \texttt{HomotopyContinuation.jl}\cite{breiding2018homotopycontinuation} package in the \texttt{julia}\cite{bezanson2012julia} programming language, we find that our numerical computations confirm these formulas.
+The theorem below present our computations of the EDDs of the anchored multiview varieties. \\Additionally, our numerical computations using the \texttt{HomotopyContinuation.jl}\cite{breiding2018homotopycontinuation} package in the \texttt{julia}\cite{bezanson2012julia} programming language have confirmed the accuracy of these formulas for $m\le 10$.

-\begin{theorem} Let $\mathcal{C}$ be a generic arrangement of $m$ cameras. \begin{enumerate} \item $\mathrm{EDD}( \mathcal{M}_\mathcal{C}^L)=3m-2 $; \item If $m\ge 3$, then $\mathrm{EDD}( \mathcal{L}_\mathcal{C}^X)=\frac{9}{2}m^2-\frac{19}{2}m+3.$ \end{enumerate} \end{theorem}
+\begin{theorem} Let $\mathcal{C}$ be a generic arrangement of $m$ cameras. \begin{enumerate} \item $\mathrm{EDD}( \mathcal{M}_\mathcal{C}^L)=3m-2 $. \item If $m\ge 3$, then $\mathrm{EDD}( \mathcal{L}_\mathcal{C}^X)=\frac{9}{2}m^2-\frac{19}{2}m+3.$ \end{enumerate} \end{theorem}

-We end with an implication of \Cref{thm:anchoredmulti_isomorphism}: there is a direct correspondence between the EDDs of the anchored multiview varieties and $\mathcal{M}_{\widetilde{\mathcal{C}}}^{1, 1},\mathcal{M}_{\widehat{\mathcal{C}}}^{2, 1}$.
+We end with an implication of \Cref{thm: anchoredmulti-isomorphism}: There is a direct correspondence between the EDDs of the anchored multiview varieties and $\mathcal{M}_{\widetilde{\mathcal{C}}}^{1, 1},\mathcal{M}_{\widehat{\mathcal{C}}}^{2, 1}$.